 Choose hardware that suits the size of your bag, for example, a thinner set would be suitable for a wristlet bag.

 Next up the choice of fabric and interfacing to go with it.
 The bag strap I am making is with a canvas weight fabric with fused heavyweight interfacing.
 For a lighter weight strap, you may choose a quilting cotton paired with Pellon SF101 woven interfacing.
 You may prefer a heavyweight fabric that requires no interfacing.
 Take a few minutes to check how your interfacing interacts with your fabric, fold it and see how it feels and how your sewing machine copes with the layers of fabric.

-Measure the inner width of your hardware, this will be the width of your finished strap.
+To make our fabric purse strap start by measuring the inner width of your hardware, this will be the width of your finished strap.